 - 2.3 The potential for adopting a more complex means tested approach to the initiative has been given serious consideration and rejected at this stage, on the basis that administration will be complex and students will not know the position relating to their eligibility for a bursary in advance of a means testing process that will be time consuming.
-However, the University will review this position in line with potential developments at a national level, should the Student Loans Company agree to involvement in the assessment process via the sharing of student / LEA assessment schedules. - 2.4 The University has chosen this flat rate bursary approach to minimise the use of means testing and to ensure that students can be 100% confident of securing a bursary.
-In the first year of the scheme, UCLan wishes to ensure that its students from less advantaged backgrounds have the certainty of a bursary. - 2.5 The University has recently launched a fundraising campaign for a Harris Bursary Fund (named after one of its Founders and benefactors).
+However, the University will continue to review this position, on an annual basis, in line with potential developments at a national level. - 2.4 The University has chosen this flat rate bursary approach to minimise the use of means testing and to ensure that students can be 100% confident of securing a bursary.
+UCLan wishes to ensure that its students from less advantaged backgrounds have the certainty of a bursary. - 2.5 The University has launched a fundraising campaign for a Harris Bursary Fund (named after one of its Founders and benefactors).
 This is to provide financial assistance for local students who, for financial reasons, may not be able to finance their progression to Higher Education.
 The Fund will provide additional benefits to our student population.
-This initiative will make financial allocations from 2006, coinciding with the introduction of the tuition fee top up. - 2.6 Students studying in general F.E. colleges that are close partners of UCLan may receive higher levels of bursary / scholarship payments to reflect the particular role played by such colleges in attracting non-traditional learners.
+This initiative will make financial allocations to students facing particular financial hardship and will be managed by The Harris Bursary Fund Panel. - 2.6 Students studying in general F.E. colleges that are close partners of UCLan may receive higher levels of bursary / scholarship payments to reflect the particular role played by such colleges in attracting non-traditional learners.
 We have a common link with such colleges where there are a very high proportion of mature students who are living at home and this group is less likely to be attracted by the deferred fee position. - 2.7 The University will establish a range of Excellence Scholarships, targeting particular subject areas and Partner Company Scholarships that will develop employer / sponsor relationships that will benefit the widest possible range of students. - 2.8 Excellence Scholarships will be introduced to attract a number of students with excellent pre-entry qualifications.
-These will be in excess of the flat rate, £1,000 value, and will be allocated to approximately 100 students.
-The details will be worked through and specific areas will be targeted. - 2.9 Partner Company Scholarships will be introduced to strengthen our relationships with the business sector, reinforcing the message about employment and progression and the long term benefits of movement to higher education.
-This approach will attract students who otherwise may not consider a move to higher education.
+These will be in excess of the flat rate, £1,000 value, and will be allocated to approximately 100 students, where specialist subject areas are targeted, including sports. - 2.9 Partner Company Scholarships have been introduced to strengthen our relationships with the business sector, reinforcing the message about employment and progression and the long term benefits of movement to higher education.
+This approach will attract students who otherwise may not consider a move to higher education. - 2.10 The bursaries will be offered as a means of financial assistance to students gaining a conditional or unconditional firm accepted offer through UCAS, with signed acceptance, by a specified date.
+These bursary payments will be phased over the academic year to support the student retention strategy, with an amount being paid on completion of enrolment, and phased payments throughout the year, with the balance being awarded on successful completion of the programme. - 2.11 The bursary payments will be financial and not 'in kind' for discounted services such as reduced rent.